temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 You can [get the results](https://docs.temporal.io/application-development/foundations?lang=typescript#get-workflow-results) from your Workflow right away, or you can get the results at a later time.
 This implementation attemps to get the results immediately by logging the output of the `greet` function as soon as the Workflow Execution completes.
 :::

-Now that your client is set up, it's time for you to use this code to start your Workflow execution.
+Now that your client is set up, it's time for you to use this code to start your Workflow Execution.

 ## Start a Workflow Execution